M-Media-Group/Laravel-Class-Controller/README.md

 #### Method exceptions
 If the called method throws an exception, it will be caught by the ClassController.
 If you have specified that you accept JSON in the response, the message will be returned as JSON with the key-value of `{"message": "Error message"}`, and a status code of `400`.
 Otherwise, the Laravel 400 page will be shown.

+#### ClassController exceptions
+Exceptions may be thrown by the ClassController itself, especially if its not set up properly.
+As an example: if the inheritedClass could not be determined, you will receive a native PHP error with a clear message and a status code of `500`.

 ## All methods